BillJr99/BillJr99.github.io/_posts/2020-02-24-githubclassroom.md

 # What You Will Need
 Because GitHub classroom is built on GitHub and git infrastructure, it is important to understand some git and GitHub basics before using GitHub classroom.
 You and your students can get started with a working knowledge of just a few features, and we'll summarize them here.
 Before starting, you should have the following:

-1. **A GitHub Account**: You and your students will each need a GitHub account
+1. **A GitHub Account**: You and your students will each need a GitHub account.
 2. **A git installation**: Most Linux distributions have a package manager through which you can install a git client.
 There is a Git Bash utility for Windows that you can download and install as well.
 In these examples, I'll be using Cygwin, a POSIX layer for Windows that provides a Linux-like shell terminal along with common GNU and Open Source tools like git.
 The commands used here will work in other environments, too.
+You can also use [TortoiseGit](https://tortoisegit.org/) on Windows for a graphical tool that integrates with Windows Explorer.
 3. **Basic Experience with git**: For an overview of git as a version control system, see [my article on using Git with GitHub](/posts/2020/02/github/).

 # Using GitHub Classroom

-## Step 1: Creating an Organization
+## Step 1: Creating a new Classroom under your Organization

+### Creating a GitHub Organization
+If you already have a GitHub Organization, you can skip this part and go directly to creating a new classroom under that organization.
+You only have to create an organization once.

 GitHub Classroom uses Organizations to manage your classrooms, assignments, and student repositories.
 You and your students, TA's, and instructors will be members of your organization (they'll be added throughout the process, so you don't have to do this all yourself).
 In addition, student repositories will be incorporated into your organization when they accept assignments.